huggingface/transformers/examples/research_projects/jax-projects/README.md

 tokenizer.save("./tokenizer.json")
 ```

-This creates and saves our tokenizer directly in the model repository.
+This creates and saves our tokenizer directly in the cloned repository.
 Finally, we can start training.
 For now, we'll simply use the official [`run_mlm_flax`](https://github.com/huggingface/transformers/blob/master/examples/flax/language-modeling/run_mlm_flax.py)
 script, but we might make some changes later.
 So let's copy the script into our model repository.